kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/08_the_watch_tool/transcript.md

-The watch command let's you run the same command over and over and displays it's output.
+The watch tool let's you run the same command over and over and displays it's output.
 You run it by typing watch followed by the command your interested in.

 ```
 watch ls -l